alexjj/dfstories/content/post/the-glorious-year-of-255.md

 ![](/images/uploads/50105585951_7.png)

-ah...turns out the lever wasn\'t actually connected to anything...With 223 dwarves milling about the "no name, no blame" culture had set in pretty quick...
+ah...turns out the lever wasn't actually connected to anything...With 223 dwarves milling about the "no name, no blame" culture had set in pretty quick...

 Regardless, the anxious-to-stove-goblins-in-the-face military squads blasted out of the barracks and made some delicious spiced mince meat out of them: